NicolasMurphy/appointment_tracker/journal.md

     Goals:
         - use data provider in other tests
-        - Billing report - refactor
+        - Use controller for Appointment, Client, Caregiver, Service
         - Payroll report
         - styling - tailwind, table (calendar later)
         - authentication